.

 • when the birds are four weeks old

-• two weeks before the date the flock is moved to a laying unit, or (if they are not moved) the date they are expected to come into lay
+• two weeks before the date that the flock is moved to a laying unit, or (if they are not moved) the date they are expected to come into lay

 • every second week during the laying period